 Hi Aunt Vadge,

-So I’ve started having sex, and I’ve run into a problem.
-I seem to have gotten tears down at the bottom of my vagina, near my perineum, at least according to what I think I’ve read on here already.
-It started with stinging pain during sex, enough that after I had an orgasm it hurt too much to put pressure on the area enough for him to finish inside me (we’ve been using condoms).
+So I’ve started having sex and run into a problem.
+I seem to have got tears at the bottom of my vagina, near my perineum, at least going by what I’ve read here.
+It started with stinging pain during sex – enough that after I orgasmed it hurt too much to put pressure on the area for him to finish inside me (we’ve been using condoms).

-I thought maybe I was too dry after orgasming (though I was plenty wet before), so we applied some ph-balanced lube, and god, that just made it worse!
-Soon as I was touched, it started stinging.
+I thought maybe I was too dry after orgasming (though I was plenty wet before), so we used some pH-balanced lube, and god, that just made it worse!
+As soon as I was touched, it started stinging.

 Sincerely,